 Some other drawings found in Legends of My People The Great Ojibway can be seen below –

-In Anishinaabe mythology The Turtle is the interpreter of the manitous (the spirits of all beings and things); the shaman would enter the specially-constructed tent and commune with the spirits.
+In Anishinaabe mythology, The Turtle is the interpreter of the manitous (the spirits of all beings and things); the shaman would enter the specially-constructed tent and commune with the spirits.
 Mikinak and the tent would also be recurring themes in Morrisseau’s work over the years.
-Here is an example from the end of the 1960’s –
+Here is an example from the end of the 1960s –

 Of the books which examine and show examples of Morrisseau’s work, I found the 1979 The Art of Norval Morrisseau to be the best introduction to his life and work. it has an introduction by Lister Sinclair, a long “personal note” by Jack Pollock, an informative personal essay by Morrisseau himself, and some excellent background on Morrisseau’s “image bank” and style that help to draw more meaning out of the many works included.

 It is visible in the very first Morrisseau painting used in this post – The Storyteller: The Artist and His Grandfather.
-In this painting from the late 1970’s, Potan is depicted in the left panel and Norval in the right one.
-Above him are the letters “HU”, a sacred sound in Eckankar much like AUM in Hinduism.
+In this painting from the late 1970s, Potan is depicted in the left panel and Norval in the right one.
+Above the young Morrisseau in the circle of life are the letters “HU”, a sacred sound in Eckankar much like AUM in Hinduism.

 - This CBC news item from 2006 on the occasion of the opening of a major retrospective of his work at the National Gallery in Ottawa shows some of his later work from his prime.

 Selwyn Dewdney died in 1979 in London, Ontario after having spent more time recording and documenting pictograph sites across Canada.
-In the 1970’s he also did major work on the birchbark scrolls associated with the Medewiwin, the Anishinaabe society of shamans.
+In the 1970’s he also did major work on the birchbark scrolls associated with the Midewiwin, the Anishinaabe society of shamans.
 His book The Sacred Scrolls of the Southern Ojibway was published in 1975.
-After his death his son Keewatin edited what was essentially Dewdney’s memoirs and the result was the very readable Daylight in the Swamp (1997).
-Since Dewdney’s own father had been the Anglican Bishop of Keewatin District from the 1920’s, Selwyn had accompanied his father throughout the north as a young man.
+After his death, his son Keewatin edited what was essentially Dewdney’s memoirs and the result was the very readable Daylight in the Swamp (1997).
+Since Dewdney’s own father had been the Anglican Bishop of Keewatin District from the 1920s, Selwyn had accompanied his father throughout the north as a young man.

-Dewdney certainly provided me with the motivation not only to spend more time delving into the incredible artistic legacy of Copper Thunderbird but also to paddle the rivers and lakes of the Canadian Shield to visit the sites he had recorded from the late 1950’s to the mid-1970’s.
+Dewdney certainly provided me with the motivation not only to spend more time delving into the incredible artistic legacy of Copper Thunderbird but also to paddle the rivers and lakes of the Canadian Shield to visit the sites he had recorded from the late 1950s to the mid-1970s.
 Our visits to the Pikitigushi River system’s Cliff Lake and to Mazinaw Lake in Bon Echo Provincial Park were just two of the many on which he served as our guide.